SenseLogic/GENESIS/README.md

 - An operator call : "Hello" ~ " " ~ "world !"
 - A function call : Replace "Hello world !" "world" "you"

-Operator and function arguments can also be expressions if they are put inside parentheses.
+Operator and function arguments can also be operator and function calls if they are put inside parentheses.

 ```
 #set r := "The result is : " ~ ( ( 1 + ( SquareRoot 4 ) ) * 0.5 )